 This program is for students interested in applying business skills and tools to management of organizations in the agriculture and food industries.
-Agricultural/Food Business Management graduates develop a strong understanding of business concepts and principles applied to these sectors and have a basic knowledge of the scientific processes involved.
+Agricultural/Food Business Management graduates develop a strong understanding of

 The program provides the background for a career in an agricultural or food business setting.
 Graduates may choose careers in management, sales or finance, but they also have the ability to interact comfortably with technical specialists and have a good understanding of the products and processes with which they are involved.
 Graduates may become scientists and technical specialists with a deeper understanding of business management.